georgiee/coding-for-kids/slides.md

 ---
 ^ Working with kids is fun.

-^ I had an amazing time and I was surprised
+^ I always have an amazing time and I'm still surprised

-^ about all the funny ideas they had!
+^ about all the funny ideas they have!

 # [fit] Fun